williambeverly/RoboND-Project_1/writeup_report.md

 ![alt text][image5]

-My rover does navigate autonomously, and can quite repeatably obtain above 40% mapped, with 60% fidelity.
+My rover does navigate autonomously, and can quite repeatably obtain above 40% mapped, with 60% fidelity, as shown below.

+![alt text][image6]

 Most of the approach has been discussed above, so here, I will simply talk about some issues faced, and some potential improvements I would make.

 Issues:
 * rover can still become stuck on a rock, or navigate itself into a corner.